kavyakvk/adversarial-environment-generation/README.md

 This repo contains the code, figures, and saved (pickled) simulations from experiments that accompany our work.
 The following is a breakdown of the folder structure:

+* Environment simulator
+    * `environment.py` sets up the environment model and classes
+    *
+* Code for running experiments
+    * `run_ga.py` runs the genetic algorithm
+    * `run_coevolution.py` runs the co-evolution between the genetic algorithm and deep q learning algorithm
+    * `run_coevolution_evaluation.py` contains code for co-evolution evaluation
+* `train_dqn.py` contains code for training the deep Q learning model.
+It requires a GPU, but you can toggle this with cuda settings.
+* `DQN` folder
-* In the `DQN` folder you will find `target_net.pt`, which contains our saved trained deep Q learning model for foraging.
+    * `target_net.pt` contains our saved trained deep Q learning model for foraging.
 * `Results` folder
     * `Final` folder contains the pickled outputs from our final experiments runs.
 These outputs include the experiment parameters, stored fitness values, and grids (for GIF visualizations) for each of the 50 generations in the simulation.
 There are over 50 experiment runs with different parameters that you can see in its name.
     * `pickle_processor.ipynb` and `co_evolution_processor.ipynb` are jupyter notebook scripts that process the data output from the pickle outputs in the  `Final` folder.